ambroseled/UCFK4-Pong/README.md

 ### Winning / Losing the Game
 - When the game is over the winner's boad will display `You Won!! :)` as well as the led turning on and the losing board will display `You Lost :(`
-- The game can then be restarted by pressing the navswitch and then re-selecting a difficulty
+- The game menu can then be reached through a press of the navswitch from either board

 ## The Game Menu
 1. The game menu first gives a greeting `Welcome to pong`
 2. Then with a push of the navswitch you move on to difficulty selection
+3. The navswitch can be used to cycle through the different difficulty levels
-3. Once difficulty is confirmed through a push of the navswitch the game will start
+4. A push of the navswitch will confirm the difficulty and start the game

 ### Game Over Menu
 1. A winning or losing message will be displayed